stonefl/stonefl.github.io/_posts/2020-06-07-Installing-Google-Cloud-SDK-to-Use-Python-from-Anaconda.md

 The default components of the Cloud SDK are `gcloud`, `bq`, `gsutil` and `core`.

-You use the following command to check components installed:
+You can use the following command to check the components installed:
 ```
 gcloud components list
 ```